dell/ansible-powerflex/docs/Product Guide.md

 --------------------------------
 # Snapshot Module

-Manage Snapshots on Dell EMC PowerFlex
+Manage Snapshots on Dell PowerFlex

 ### Synopsis
  Managing snapshots on PowerFlex Storage System includes creating, getting details, mapping/unmapping to/from SDC, modifying the attributes and deleting snapshot.